telefonicaid/fiware-orion/test/loadTest/connections_stress_tests/README.md

     moment you will see the following trace in `slow_listener` output: `Received  0 Rate 0 r/s`
   * Launches for a given time (in minutes, see `-duration` param) a "GET /version" request per second and:
      * Reports that its response is correct.
-     * Reports the number of established connections (if `-noEstablished` param is used this column is ignored), both ESTABLISHED, CLOSE_WAIT and sum.
+     * Reports the number of established connections (if `-noConnectionInfo` param is used this column is ignored), both ESTABLISHED, CLOSE_WAIT and sum.
      * Reports the queue size into ContextBroker (if `-noQueueSize` param is used this column is ignored)